Seizure Emergency? Call 108 | KD Hospital: +91 79 6677 0001 Emergency: 108 | KD Hospital: +91 79 6677 0001

 Absolutely.
 With proper diagnosis and treatment from an experienced child seizure doctor, the majority of children with epilepsy can lead completely normal lives.
 About 70% of children achieve good seizure control with medication, and many eventually outgrow their epilepsy.
 Children with well-managed epilepsy can attend regular school, participate in sports (with appropriate precautions), enjoy friendships, and pursue their dreams.

 Not necessarily.
 Many childhood epilepsy syndromes have an excellent prognosis, and children often outgrow them.
 If your child remains seizure-free for 2-3 years on medication, we typically consider gradually withdrawing treatment under careful supervision.
-Studies show that about 60-70% of children who achieve remission can successfully discontinue medication.
+Many children who remain seizure-free for a sustained period may eventually taper medication under specialist supervision, but the decision is individualized.

 Modern anti-epileptic medications are generally safe and well-tolerated in children.
 While all medications can have potential side effects, most children experience minimal or no problems.
 Common side effects, when they occur, may include drowsiness, dizziness, or appetite changes—these often improve as the body adjusts.
 We carefully monitor your child's growth, development, and academic performance.